Betta fish are one of the most popular tropical fish in the aquarium hobby.

-Commercial pellets are not terrible, but if you want to see your betta fish come alive, introduce him to live foods.
+Commercial pellets are not terrible, but if you want to see your betta fish come alive, introduce him to live and frozen foods.

-Bloodworms are perhaps the most well known live food for bettas, but there are numerous other kinds of worms and larvae that you can feed your fish.
+Bloodworms are probably the most well known live and frozen food for bettas, but there are numerous other kinds of worms and larvae that you can feed your fish.